nemnemnem888/bitcoinsaving/README.md

 Block Explorer: http://explorer.bitcoinsaving.cc/

--> Notice: Mainnet not announcement yet. this guide is for testing only.
+-> Notice: Mainnet not announcement yet. this guide is for TestNet only.
 --------------------------------------------------------------------------------

 Install for Linux Daemon